-Candidates are required to accumulate a minimum of three (3) calendar years of core work experience (with at least four hundred and fifty (450) working days during the period accumulating the experience), excluding time off for study leave and examinations, training courses, annual leave, public holidays, illness, or office administration.
+Candidates are required to accumulate a minimum of three (3) calendar years of core work experience AND at least four hundred and fifty (450) working days during the period accumulating the experience, excluding time off for study leave and examinations, training courses, annual leave, public holidays, illness, or office administration.
 Work experience must be acquired during employment1 with an ATO.
 The total number of days of core work experience could vary based on the demands of the ATO, the Approved Mentor's recommendation, and prior relevant work experience.
+Prior work experience gained within five (5) years from the start of the SCAQ candidature may be recognised, subject to approval.
+Prior work experience gained with each employer is recognised with a minimum period of 4 months to a maximum period of 18 months.